Clergy and Staff

 Hondi Brasco, Director, Spiritual Growth

 Debbie Cook, Guild of Saint Raphael, Handbell Director

 Jennifer Redman, Junior Warden

 email@example.com - 914.984.2068

 Having worked with children and families for over 25 years, Vicky joins ECF from her most recent role as the Educational Director of Early Learning Foundations and York Avenue Preschool in Manhattan.
-While at Teachers College, Columbia University she earned both her Master of Arts in Early Childhood Education (B-8) and her Masters of Education in Theoretical Foundations of Early Childhood Education.
+While at Teachers College, Columbia University she earned both her Master of Arts in Early Childhood Education (B-8) and her Master of Education in Theoretical Foundations of Early Childhood Education.
 At the Rita Gold Center Lab School of Teachers College she spent more than a decade honing practical classroom experience through teaching two, three, and four year olds in a dynamic academic setting.
-She inspired future educators by modeling best practice, supervising student teachers, and teaching undergraduate and Master’s degree seminars.
+She inspired future educators by modeling best practice, supervising student teachers, and teaching undergraduate and master’s degree seminars.

 Vicky is thrilled to be at ECF, a nursery school that strives to provide each child with a strong foundation of social, emotional, physical, and intellectual development by providing dynamic learning experiences and partnering with parents and the community.

 Mandy Macmillan-Bell, Admissions Director of Eliza Corwin Frost

 Always ready to greet new or enrolled families with an enthusiastic smile, Mandy has been part of the ECF Community for 26 years - her 3 children attended our Nursery Program!
 She has been coordinating Admissions since 2007 and is a vital member of our administrative team, working with the teachers, children, families and the other Directors to ensure that our days are fun-filled and run smoothly.
 Mandy enjoys Tea and Sympathy, hiking with her dog Flora, and of course, her beautiful family.